G10xy/G10xy/README.md

 ### Hello 👋

 # 💫About Me
-I'm a Millenial.
-Biotech graduated, currently working as software engineer, mainly focused on back-end development.
+I'm a Millenial, currently working as software engineer, mainly focused on back-end development.
 Everything has started the day I bought a Linux 🐧 Knoppix cd-rom at a newsstand and booted on my laptop...

 Interests:  🧑🏼‍💻 CyberSecurity 🧬 Bioinformatics